command76/jeckyllpad.github.io/index.md

 > And I'm a code ninja.
 I am highly disciplined in the art of web development; am always learning new skills and compounding my knowledge in the practice.
 From the latest frameworks and libraries to the newest techniques and technologies.

-> I specialize in JavaScript, React, React-Native, Python, Node, Express, Mongoose, jQuery, HTML, CSS, Less, Php, Laravel, C#, Unity Elixir, Phoenix, and many more.
+> I specialize in JavaScript, React, React-Native, Python, Node, Express, Mongoose, jQuery, HTML, CSS, Less, Php, Laravel, C#, Unity, Elixir, Phoenix, and many more.

 > I've worked in many different mediums: web, mobile, and gaming.